lyndongeo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 7; Creating a global variable
 Task 8; Script with arithmetic
-Task 9; Script that prints the result of POWER divided by DIVIDE, environment variables
+Task 9; Script that prints the result of POWER divided by DIVIDE, environment variables Task 10; Script that displays the result of BREATH to the power of LOVE, environment variables